 If PDCCHs that schedule corresponding PDSCHs are associated to the same or different ControlResourceSets having the same value of coresetPoolIndex, the UE procedure for receiving the PDSCH upon detection of a PDCCH follows Clause 5.1.

-A UE does not expect to be configured with repetitionScheme if the UE is configured with higher layer parameter repetitionNumber.
+A UE does not expect to be configured with repetitionScheme if the UE is configured with higher layer parameter repetitionNumber for the same PDSCH.

 When a UE is configured by higher layer parameter repetitionScheme set to one of 'fdmSchemeA', 'fdmSchemeB', 'tdmSchemeA', if the UE is indicated with two TCI states in a codepoint of the DCI field 'Transmission Configuration Indication' and DM-RS port(s) within one CDM group in the DCI field 'Antenna Port(s)'.